JYProjs/patentpy/README.md

 ## Overview

 The patentpy package allows easy access to USPTO (United States Patent and Trademark Office) bulk patent data in rectangular format.
 By downloading, converting, and storing patent data directly from the USPTO website, patentpy minimizes the work needed to acquire usable data, allowing users to focus on analyzing the data.
+The R version of this can be found at https://github.com/JYProjs/patentr.

 ## Installation